brightcove/videojs-per-source-behaviors/README.md

 Once the plugin is invoked on a player - by calling `player.perSourceBehaviors()` - it begins firing a new event, gains two new methods, and replaces `perSourceBehaviors` with an object.

+### `sourceunstable` Event

+The `sourceunstable` event will be fired when the plugin detects a condition that suggests the video player is in the process of changing sources, but that it's too early to know what the new source is or will be.

+This is not a guarantee that the source will even change, but it's close - and one of the goals of this project is to continually improve this detection.

-### `"sourcechanged"` Event
+### `sourcechanged` Event

-The `"sourcechanged"` event will be fired once the call stack is cleared after the first of [a subset][subset-events] of standard [`HTMLMediaElement` events][standard-events] is encountered where the `currentSrc()` returned by the player has changed.
+The `sourcechanged` event will be fired once the call stack is cleared after the first of a subset of standard [`HTMLMediaElement` events][standard-events] is encountered where the `currentSrc()` returned by the player has changed from the previously cached value.

 #### Extra Event Data

-An object with the following properties is passed along with `"sourcechanged"` events as the second argument to any listeners:
+An object with the following properties is passed along with `sourcechanged` events as the second argument to any listeners:

 - `from`: The source URL _before_ the event.
 - `to`: The source URL _after_ the event (and currently).